maestrosistema/DuckStation-Android-Shaders-Guide/README.md

-# DuckStation Android Shaders Guide
+# DuckStation Android Post-Processing Shaders Guide

 This is a guide to get post-processing shaders working on the Android version of DuckStation.
-Stenzek ported this feature on the Android version, but didn't implemented it in the settings GUI for some reason.
+Stenzek ported this feature on the Android version, but didn't implemented it (yet) in the settings GUI for some reason.
 You can still enable them by adding some lines of text in per game settings .ini files.

 # What you need?

 1. Latest beta version (v0.1-5997 as of writing) from the [official website](https://www.duckstation.org/android/).
 2. A file manager with text editor that can access Android/Data folders (e.g. [X-plore](https://play.google.com/store/apps/details?id=com.lonelycatgames.Xplore&hl=it&gl=US))

+#

 [PostProcessing]
 StageCount = 1